🏆 Test your reinforced steel (rebar) knowledge! Take our ShapeCode Quiz and enter to win a Shape Code Champ t-shirt

 While Europe is a global leader in academic research of human-centric artificial intelligence we lag behind when it comes to putting research into practice.

-The EU represented 25% of the top most-cited AI publications in 2016 however, when it comes to market uptake, the US and China take the lead and the gap is even wider when it comes to industrial applications of AI.
+The EU represented 25% of the top most-cited AI publications - link no longer works in 2016 however, when it comes to market uptake, the US and China take the lead and the gap is even wider when it comes to industrial applications of AI.
 To address this, the European DIGITAL SME Alliance has launched Collaborative Intelligence for Safety Critical systems (CISC) a project that will recruit 14 world-class AI researchers who will work with industrial players to apply research in practice.
-The deadline for applications is 29 March 2021 and more information can be found here.
+The deadline for applications is 29 March 2021 and more information can be found here - link no longer works.

 The Human-centric approach to AI